The Education of

 Standing in the Gap, 2005- present

-My friendship with Alease Bess, and the ministry she birthed—Community Wholeness Venture—has woven its way into my book.
-This includes the ancestral pilgrimage that we took together back to the land that once held my family’s North Carolina Plantation, through money and spirit and discernment and friendship.
-She invited me to "stand in the gap" with her, and my life has never been the same.
+My friendship with Alease Bess and the ministry she birthed—Community Wholeness Venture—has woven its way into my book.
+This includes the ancestral pilgrimage that the two of us took back to the land that once held my family’s North Carolina Plantation and was near the land where her family was enslaved.
+We also dance with money, spirit, discernment and friendship.
+She invited me to "stand in the gap" with her—those divisions that cut through our world—and my life has never been the same.